-Services requiring prior authorization by Blue Cross NC depends on whether the member has chosen PPO or HMO coverage.
+Services requiring prior authorization by Blue Cross NC depend on whether the member has chosen HMO or PPO coverage.

-Cosmetic procedures are excluded in the evidence of coverage.
+Cosmetic procedures are excluded in the Evidence of Coverage.
 Please contact the Care Management department for assistance in determining whether a procedure would be considered cosmetic or medically necessary.

-Refer to Blue Cross NC formulary for medications which may require prior authorization.
-Refer to member's evidence of coverage for specific coverage of benefits.
+Refer to the Blue Cross NC formulary for medications which may require prior authorization.
+Refer to the member's Evidence of Coverage for specific coverage of benefits.

-To obtain prior authorization, providers can call 1-336-774-5400 or 1-888-296-9790 to reach Blue Cross NC Care Management.
+To obtain prior authorization, providers can call 1-888-296-9790 to reach Blue Cross NC Care Management.

-Services on the Blue Cross NC prior authorization guideline list require the PCP authorized specialist or PPO member to contact Blue Cross NC Care Management department to obtain an authorization.
+Services on the Blue Cross NC prior authorization list require the PCP authorized specialist or PPO member to contact the Blue Cross NC Care Management department to obtain an authorization.
 This list is reviewed periodically and may be changed with appropriate notification to physicians.
 Prior authorization guidelines are available for review on the website at BlueCrossNC.com/provider-home.
-You can also contact Provider Network to request a current copy.
+You can also contact the provider network to request a current copy.

-Requesting durable medical equipment and home health services
+9.2 Requesting durable medical equipment and home health services

-Contracting providers with Blue Cross and Blue Shield of North Carolina (Blue Cross NC) agree to follow Blue Cross NC's prior authorization guidelines when ordering or dispensing Durable Medical Equipment (DME) for Blue Cross NC members.
+Contracting providers with Blue Cross NC agree to follow Blue Cross NC's prior authorization guidelines when ordering or dispensing durable medical equipment (DME) for Blue Cross NC members.
 Blue Cross NC's prior authorization guidelines can be found on the Blue Cross NC website at BlueCrossNC.com/provider-home.

-Prior authorization is not required for DME that costs less than \$600 when certain criteria are met.
+Prior authorization is not required for DME that costs less than \$1,200 when certain criteria are met.
 Prior authorization from Blue Cross NC is required for all DME in the following circumstances:

-- 1. DME items which cost more than \$600. - 2.
-All rental items require prior authorization from Blue Cross NC. - 3.
-Support devices and supplies require prior authorization if the cost exceeds \$600. - 4.
-Any eligible DME item that is provided as incidental to a physician's office visit. - 5.
-DME provided by a home care provider during a covered home care visit. - 6.
-Equipment and/or supplies used to assure the proper functioning of Blue Cross NC approved DME (equipment or prosthetic). - 7.
-DME provided by a home infusion provider during a covered visit. - 8.
-DME without a valid HCPC code (not miscellaneous code).
+- 1 DME items which cost more than \$1,200. - 2 All rental items require prior authorization from Blue Cross NC. - 3 Support devices and supplies require prior authorization if the cost exceeds \$1,200. - 4 Any eligible DME item that is provided as incidental to a physician's office visit. - 5 DME provided by a home care provider during a covered home care visit. - 6 Equipment and/or supplies used to assure the proper functioning of Blue Cross NC approved DME (equipment or prosthetic). - 7 DME provided by a home infusion provider during a covered visit. - 8 DME without a valid HCPCS code (not miscellaneous code).